jurasofish/pyweb/readme.md

             // Changing this after the terminal has been created has no effect.
             output_lines: 10000,

-            // True to display info about pyodide and jquery terminal.
+            // True to display info about pyodide and jquery terminal when
+            // the terminal is created.
             display_greeting: true,

-            // True no display a note when terminal starts about browser
+            // True to display a note when terminal starts about browser
             // compatibility.
             display_browser_version_note: true,